Vexx-bit/vexx-bit.github.io/README.md

 <h3>Get in Touch</h3><br>
 If you're interested in collaborating or have any questions, feel free to reach out to me by email at samuelkangethe825@gmail.com.
 I'm always open to discussing new opportunities and challenges.

-This portfolio and all associated projects are shared under the MIT License.
+<br>This portfolio and all associated projects are shared under the MIT License.